DUP 'not averse' to Brexit vote delay, time to study May's tweaked deal

-The future of Britain’s exit from the European Union hung in the balance as lawmakers prepared to vote on the deal after May won last-minute assurances from the European Union.
+The future of Britain’s exit from the European Union hung in the balance as members of parliament prepared to vote on the deal after May won last-minute assurances from the European Union.

 Democratic Unionist Party (DUP) chief whip Jeffrey Donaldson told Irish national broadcaster RTE the party had not yet come to a definitive conclusion on how to vote, but that a delay “could be an option parliament may want to consider”.